FrankConijn/Firefox-Quantum-Rounded-Tabs/README.md

 https://www.howtogeek.com/205086/beginner-how-to-make-windows-show-file-extensions/.
 2. At first, select a light extra Firefox theme: hamburger menu > Customize > Themes.
 The theme Silky Blue can be downloaded from the Firefox Themes site.
+3. Type `about:config` in the Firefox address bar and press Enter.
+Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and check that it's set to `true`.
+This makes FF look for and use the custom stylesheet.

 Installation